 Theoretical framework of Linz (1978, 2000) does not lose its relevance.
 Neopatrimonialism envisages a strong personal rule.
-Logically, neopatrimonialism and sultanism encompass personal dictatorships.
-So, Kazakhstan and Russia are clear representatives.
+So, Kazakhstan and Russia are already candidates for this type.
 However, sultanism being an extreme level of neopatrimonialism, is relevant to Kazakhstani political system due to the presence of personality cult.
+Neopatrimonialism aldo implies high corruption rates and unconstrained personalist ruler.